SubjectiveLabs/SubjectiveAssemblyLocal/README.md

 ## Usage

 1. Clone this repository.
-2. Use Cargo and Vite to run Assembly's front-end and back-end servers locally, or host the code using your own hardware or service.
+2. Use Cargo and Vite to run Assembly's front-end and back-end servers locally with the script at `scripts/start.sh`, or host the code using your own hardware or service.
 A Docker image is available for easy deployment.

     ```bash
     $ docker compose up --build